 - Innovating Streets for People - We have been involved in a number of the Auckland Innovating Streets projects funded under the tactical urbanism grant of the same name set up last year.
 Installation should be underway in the next months and so we look forward to seeing streets made better for people!

 If you’re keen to get involved with our work, we’d love to hear from you!
 All backgrounds and skillsets are welcome.

-Please get in touch with Auckland co-convenors, Nola and Bruce, at [email protected]
+Please get in touch with Auckland co-convenors, Nola and Dylan, at [email protected]